grady-lad/react-svg-coordinates/README.md

  * We want to display age along the y axis so lets map age to y.
  */
 const svgData = ages.map((item, idx) => ({
-  x: idx, // where the item will be displayed along the x axis of the svg
+  x: idx, // where the item will be displayed along the x axis of the svg (usually linear e.g 1,2,3,...10)
   y: item.age, // where the item will be displayed along the y axis of the svg ...item,
 }));